-- Article 10 (1) A person may file an appeal against a judicial decision concerning a civil enforcement procedure only if there are special provisions allowing this. - (2) A person must file an appeal against an enforcement decision by submitting a petition for appeal to the court of prior instance within an inalterable time frame of one week from the day on which the person is notified of the judicial decision. - (3) If the reasons for an appeal against an enforcement decision are not stated in the petition for appeal, the appellant must submit a memorandum of reasons for the appeal to the court of prior instance within one week after the day on which the appellant has submitted the petition. - (4) The reasons for an appeal against an enforcement decision must be stated pursuant to the provisions of the Rules of the Supreme Court. - (5) In circumstances falling under any of the following items, the court of prior instance must dismiss an appeal against an enforcement decision: - (i) if the appellant fails to submit the memorandum of reasons under the provisions of paragraph (3); - (ii) if the statement of reasons for the appeal clearly violates the provisions of the preceding paragraph; - (iii) if it is clear that the appeal is not in accordance with the law and the defect cannot be corrected; or - (iv) if the appeal has been filed for the purpose of unreasonably delaying a civil enforcement procedure. - (6) During the period up until the judicial decision on an appeal against an enforcement decision becomes effective, the court in charge of appeal may order a stay of enforcement of the judicial decision of prior instance or a stay of all or part of a civil enforcement procedure while either requiring or not requiring security to be provided, or may issue an order for the enforcement of that decision or the enforcement procedure to continue while requiring security to be provided.
+- Article 10 (1) A person may file an appeal against a judicial decision concerning a civil enforcement procedure only if there are special provisions allowing this. - (2) A person must file an appeal against an enforcement decision by submitting a petition for appeal to the court of prior instance within an inalterable period of one week from the day on which the notice of judicial decision is received. - (3) If the reason for an appeal against an enforcement decision is not stated in the petition for appeal, then the appellant must submit a statement of reason for the appeal to the court of prior instance within one week after the day on which the appellant has submitted the petition. - (4) The reason for an appeal against an enforcement decision must be stated pursuant to the provisions of the Rules of the Supreme Court. - (5) In circumstances falling under any of the following items, the court of prior instance must deny an appeal against an enforcement decision: - (i) if the appellant fails to submit the statement of reason under paragraph (3); - (ii) if the statement of reason for the appeal clearly violates the provisions of the preceding paragraph; - (iii) if it is clear that the appeal is not in accordance with the law and the defect cannot be corrected; or - (iv) if the appeal has been filed to unreasonably delay a civil enforcement procedure. - (6) During the period up until the judicial decision on an appeal against an enforcement decision becomes effective, the court in charge of appeal may order a stay of enforcement of the judicial decision of prior instance or a stay of all or part of a civil enforcement procedure while either requiring or not requiring security to be provided, or may issue an order for the enforcement of that decision or the enforcement procedure to continue while requiring security to be provided.
 The court of prior instance may also order these measures while the record of the case is still at the court of prior instance.

-- (7) The court in charge of appeal examines only the reasons stated in the petition for appeal or in the memorandum of reasons for the appeal against the enforcement measure; provided however, that it may examine, by its own authority, whether there has or has not been any violation of laws and regulations or error of fact that would have affected the judicial decision of prior instance. - (8) An appeal may be filed against a decision under the provisions of paragraph (5). - (9) An appeal may not be filed against a decision under the provisions of paragraph (6). - (10) The provisions of Article 349 of the Code of Civil Procedure (Act No. 109 of 1996) apply mutatis mutandis when a judicial decision against which an appeal may be filed has become final and binding.
+- (7) The court in charge of appeal examines only the reason stated in the petition for appeal or in the statement of reason for the appeal against the enforcement measure; provided, however, that it may examine, by its own authority, whether there has or has not been any violation of laws and regulations or error of fact that would have affected the judicial decision of prior instance. - (8) An appeal may be filed against a decision under paragraph (5). - (9) An appeal may not be filed against a decision under paragraph (6). - (10) The provisions of Article 349 of the Code of Civil Procedure (Act No. 109 of 1996) apply mutatis mutandis when a judicial decision against which an appeal may be filed has become final and binding.